dyhan0920/PyramidNet-PyTorch/README.md

 ![image](https://user-images.githubusercontent.com/31481676/32329781-5d47ff90-c021-11e7-81ed-ffac05e8ea98.png)

 ### ImageNet Pretrained Models
-* PyramidNet-101-360 is trained using PyTorch (single-crop (224x224) validation error rates are reported):
+* A pretrained model of PyramidNet-101-360 is trained from scratch using the code in this repository (single-crop (224x224) validation error rates are reported):

 | Network Type | Alpha |  # of Params |  Top-1 err(%) | Top-5 err(%) | Model File|
 | :-------------: | :-------------: |  :-------------: |:-------------: |:-------------: | :----------:|